koushil-mankali/koushil-mankali/README.md

 - I am a Computer Science Graduate.
 - I am Currently working at ITalentDigital.
 - I have started building web applications and websites from my 11th grade.
-- I am very interested in building web applications in JaavaScript stacks.
+- I am very interested in building web applications in JavaScript stacks.

 <h1>Some of my top Projects! 🎨</h1>